 Children older than 5 years.
-Leukotriene modifiers provide clinical benefit in children older than 5 years at all levels of severity155-159, but generally less than that of low-dose inhaled glucocorticosteroids160.
-Leukotriene modifiers provide partial protection against exercise-induced bronchoconstriction within hours after administration with no loss of bronchoprotective effect200.
-As add-on treatment in children whose asthma is insufficiently controlled by low doses of inhaled glucocorticosteroids, leukotriene modifiers provide moderate clinical improvements, including a significant reduction in exacerbations^{161,162}.
-Combination therapy is less effective in controlling asthma in children with moderate persistent asthma than increasing to moderate doses of inhaled glucocorticosteroids201.
+Leukotriene modifiers provide clinical benefit in children older than 5 years at all levels of severity155-159, but generally less than that of low-dose inhaled glucocorticosteroids.
+Leukotriene modifiers provide partial protection against exercise-induced bronchoconstriction within hours after administration with no loss of bronchoprotective effect.
+As add-on treatment in children whose asthma is insufficiently controlled by low doses of inhaled glucocorticosteroids, leukotriene modifiers provide moderate clinical improvements, including a significant reduction in exacerbations.
+Combination therapy is less effective in controlling asthma in children with moderate persistent asthma than increasing to moderate doses of inhaled glucocorticosteroids.
+Montelukast has not been demonstrated to be an effective inhaled glucocorticosteroid sparing alternative in children with moderate-to-severe persistent asthma.

 Children 5 years and younger.
-In addition to the efficacy as described above^{163,164}, leukotriene modifiers reduce viralinduced asthma exacerbations in children ages 2-5 with a history of intermittent asthma164.
+In addition to the efficacy as described above, leukotriene modifiers reduce viralinduced asthma exacerbations in children ages 2-5 with a history of intermittent asthma.